-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Some of them heal and eventually move off the life-support machines and are discharged home.

 "And we hope that they continue to recover and regain their strength," she says.
-"But there are other people that end up like this patient did, and either qualify for transplant.
-Or we're continuing to give them more time (on the machines)."
+"But there are other people that end up like this patient did, and either qualify for transplant or we're continuing to give them more time (on the machines)."

-Malsin says some of those patients end up experiencing complications, most commonly infection or injury to other organs, like the kidneys or heart.
+Malsin says some of those patients end up experiencing complications, most commonly infection or injury to other organs such as the kidneys or heart.

 "And at that point, if they're not a transplant candidate, sometimes that's what they pass away from," she says.